protean-egov-org/New-Prod-ONDC/crypto.md

 ## Crypto Utility
-Specifically shared to assist in Onboarding of Network Participants in ONDC
+Specifically shared to assist in Onboarding of Network Participants in ONDCetrererer

 ``docker run -p 8000:9001 proteantech/sign-encrypt:v1.0``